 Here’s a map of usage per app against dates.
 The sizes of the points show how many times the app was used on that day.
 The y axis sorts by first date used and then by descending total number of times used.

-That shows that currently (24.iii.24) most of the apps are shown as first being used on the same day (7.ii.2024) which was the first date I set up the app use logging (and I tested all the then existing apps that day so all appear on the day).
-The most used apps with come lower on the y axis within first use dates.
+That shows that many of the apps were first used on the same day (7.ii.2024) which was the day I set up this logging.
+I tested all the then existing apps that day so all appear on that day.

 Breakdown by day of the week